Clarion County Seeking $3.4 Million COVID-19 Grant

 While the Commissioners cannot take action at work sessions, they will be considering three requests from the Hotel Tax Committee (HTC).

-The HTC is requesting $25,000.00 for a capital project for of the bridge that the Redbank Valley Trails Association at the mile 19 trail gap to fix the final portion that was washed out in last year’s flood.
+The HTC is requesting $25,000.00 for a capital project for Redbank Valley Trails Association regarding the bridge at the mile 19 trail gap to fix the final portion that was washed out in last year’s flood.
 HTC recorded a split vote on the action, and it was not clear if such a project was allowed under state guidelines.

 Another HTC request is $1,000.00 to help fund a Delta Development study for the Clarion County Economic Development Corporation, Clarion Chamber, and the Clarion SBDC to create an economic recovery plan.
 The request would be related to increasing tourism.